omgthegreenranger/project-ehura/README.md

  Build the back end for an e-commerce site by modifying starter code.
 You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.

+ This is what I have done, and given it a delightful name.
+This was complete with Sequelize, MySQL2, dotenv.

 ## Usage